Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Abstract

 \section{Abstract}

-Low Earth Orbit (LEO) satellite communication presents a promising solution for delivering Internet access to users in remote regions.
-Given that video content is expected to dominate network traffic in LEO satellite systems—as it does across the broader Internet—this study presents a new video-aware mobility management framework specifically designed for such networks.
-By combining simulation models with real-world datasets, we highlight the critical role of handoff strategies and throughput prediction algorithms in both single-user and multi-user video streaming scenarios.
-Building on these insights, we introduce a suite of innovative algorithms that jointly determine satellite selection and video bitrate to enhance users' quality of experience (QoE).
-Initially, we design model predictive control (MPC) and reinforcement learning (RL) based methods for individual users, then extend the approach to manage multiple users sharing a satellite.
-Notably, we incorporate \textit{centralized training with distributed inference} in our RL design to develop distributed policies informed by a global view.
-The effectiveness of our approach is validated through trace-driven simulations and testbed experiments.
+Low Earth Orbit (LEO) satellite communication is a promising approach to providing Internet connectivity to users in many remote areas.
+As videos are likely to account for most traffic in the LEO satellite network, as in the rest of the Internet, this work introduces a novel video-aware mobility management framework tailored for LEO satellite networks.
+Utilizing simulation models alongside real-world datasets, we show the importance of handoff strategy and throughput prediction algorithms in single-user and multi-user video streaming scenarios.
+Motivated by these observations, we propose a set of novel algorithms that can jointly choose the satellite and video bitrate to optimize the Quality of Experience (QoE).
+We first develop Model Predictive Control (MPC) and Reinforcement Learning (RL) based algorithms for a single user, and then extend them to accommodate multiple competing users that may share the same satellite.
+We introduce \textit{centralized training and distributed inference} for our RL design, enabling a distributed policy informed by a global perspective.
+We demonstrate the effectiveness of our proposed models using trace-driven simulation and testbed experiments.
+We share our code and data with the research community\tsc{4}.